ITstollman/CV-chess/README.md

 # AI PHYSICAL CHESS :chess_pawn: :eye:

 > An AI agent you can play with, physically, using computer vision techniques.
+STILL IN PROGRESS
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->